haxxpet/pythonkurs/README.md

 # pythonkurs
-A colleciton of school projects and other small stuff
+A collection of school projects and other small stuff

 ## loganalyzer
 Simple log analyzer for training